chrisknapp98/lnu-parallel-computing/assignments/assignment_1/README.md

    Radius: 20, Execution time: 10,41 seconds
 ```

 The results clearly demonstrate the efficiency of parallelizing the Gaussian blur operation.
 We see that stepping up to utilizing 2 and also 4 cores brings significant performance improvements.
 However, at the same time, even though the numbers are lower in all cases, we notice that the numbers at 8 threads are not as impressive as the other two thread bumps.
-Still running the algorithm in this implementation in parallel always brings us a benefit.
-It might be interesting to see the performance on a machine with more than 8 cores to see how it scales there.
+Still, running the algorithm in this implementation in parallel always brings us a benefit.

 For the Sobel filter, running the calculations in parallel results in only slight improvements.
 This is primarily due to the inherently lower complexity of the Sobel filter algorithm compared to the Gaussian blur as can be seen in the following numbers.